PGY1 Community-Based Pharmacy Residency (geriatric focused)

 As a consultant pharmacist, you will be managing over 600 patients by reviewing their charts monthly to help manage a variety of disease states while building relationships with providers.
 Your patients may be in long-term care or assisted living settings or in group homes.
 It is your job to balance treatment with quality to ensure optimal health outcomes for your patients

-- Direct Patient Care: 24 hours/week dedicated patient care activities as a consultant pharmacist delivering patient focused and facility centric care through comprehensive customized medication management services to eliminate unnecessary medication, optimize formularies and streamline protocols.
-You will have the opportunity to interact and collaborate with patients, family members, care givers as well the inter-professional team of health care providers (primary care providers, nurses and administrators).
+- Direct Patient Care: 24 hours/week dedicated patient care activities as a consultant pharmacist delivering patient focused and facility centric care through comprehensive customized medication management services to eliminate unnecessary medication, optimize formularies, and streamline protocols.
+You will have the opportunity to collaborate with patients, caregivers, and interprofessional healthcare team members (primary care providers, nurses and administrators) as appropriate to optimizing patient outcomes.

 - Pharmacy Management: 12 to 15 hours/week will be spent at LifeLine24, a privately owned long term care pharmacy, managing all aspects of pharmacy operations as part of a pharmacy team specializing in high acuity patients/residents.